 The best thing you can do when planting an avocado tree in poor soil is to plant on a mound.
 How?
 Why?
 We’ll get there, but first: What is poor soil?

-For avocados, poor soil is not deep or has slow drainage or has high clay content.
+For avocados, poor soil is soil that is not deep or has slow drainage or has high clay content.

 Not deep means less than about two feet before you hit something hard — rock or a layer of clay, usually.